 Your support system is there for a reason.
 Call on those that you have in place to help you avoid the holiday blues and stress.
 They are there to help.
 Explain to them what is going on and why you need their help.

 4. Join a Group or Organization

 During the holidays, there are group activities that you can join such as carolers, Santas, the holiday elves, and others whose purpose is to spread holiday cheer.
 This will help you meet people and get you out of the house.
 Sometimes when holiday depression and the desire for ketamine takes hold simply being around others helps to lighten the mood and prevent you from using.

 5. If you Truly Feel you are Going to Use Get Professional Help

 Sometimes you need a helping hand that only a professional can provide.
 There are many inpatient and outpatient options available during the holidays.
-If you need information on an inpatient or outpatient ketamine rehab, call us at 800-601-3889.
+If you need information on an inpatient or outpatient ketamine rehab, call us at 800-601-3889(Who Answers?).
 We can get you to the help that you need.